OpenZWave/python-openzwave/docs/INSTALL_MAN.rst

     sudo apt-get install mercurial subversion

-You need cython (0.14 or 0.15) to compile the python library (libopenzwave.pyx).
+You need cython (0.14) to compile the python library (libopenzwave.pyx).
 Some users have reported errors when using 0.16 or 0.17.
-You can install a working version of cython using pip.
+Some 64 bits users reports segfault when using examples.
+Seems that using cython 0.15 was the problem.

-Note for 64 bits users : some users reports segfault when using examples.
-Seems that using cython==0.14 solve the problem.
+Gentoo users : don't use cython that is shipped with your distribution.
-Note for Gentoo users : don't use cython that is shipped with your distribution.

 Install it using pip.

 .. code-block:: bash

-    sudo pip install cython==0.15
+    sudo pip install cython==0.14

 You also need some python modules, on a debian like distribution :